mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-dialects-postgresql-array.markdown

 sortorder: 500031005
 toc: False
 sidebartitle: sqlalchemy.dialects.postgresql ARRAY
-meta: Python example code for the ARRAY class from the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.
+meta: Python example code for the ARRAY constant from the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.

-ARRAY is a class within the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.
+ARRAY is a constant within the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.

 ## Example 1 from sqlalchemy-utils